egasimus/glagol/doc/guide.md

 a spin to see the magic of Glagol in action:

 * The absolute minimum you can mess around with is this [Rock, Paper, Scissors bot](github.com/egasimus/glagol-example).
-  * For a real-world example of a live-editable single-page Web app with server backend, check out [Bataka, a self-hosted anonymous imageboard](https://github.com/egasimus/bataka) that communicates over WebSockets and uploads media to [IPFS, the persistent Interplanetary Filesystem](https://ipfs.io/).
+* For a real-world example of a live-editable single-page Web app, complete with a server backend, check out [Bataka, a self-hosted anonymous imageboard](https://github.com/egasimus/bataka) that communicates over WebSockets and uploads media to [IPFS, the persistent Interplanetary Filesystem](https://ipfs.io/).